-In fact, most Japanese gummy candies have a chewy texture even though strictly speaking they are different in chewiness from one another.
+In fact, most Japanese gummies have a chewy texture, though, strictly speaking, they differ in chewiness.

-Meanwhile, some gummies have a texture that isn’t chewy, and that also applies to the best Japanese gummy candy for me.
+Meanwhile, some gummy candies have a texture that isn’t chewy, which includes the best Japanese gummy candy for me.

 My Best Japanese Gummy Candy

-The real fruit-like candy is made with concentrated fruit juice and contains the same amount of grape juice as an actual grape grain.
+The treat is made with concentrated fruit juice and uses the same amount of grape juice as an actual grain.

-The inside is soft, but it is coated in a firm film of collagen, which makes the overall candy like a real grape grain.
+The inside is soft, but the firm film of collagen covering it makes the overall candy much like a grape grain.